Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Exploring multi-wavelength leptonic flares with an additional Lorentz invariance violation delay

 \subsubsection{For $\tau = 0$: intrinsic effects only}

-The Euclidean distance between the synchrotron and inverse Compton data sets is shown in Fig.~\ref{fig:ED} for three flares illustrating the different intrinsic delay regimes.
-One can see that in all cases (increasing, flat and decreasing trends), the Euclidean distance $d_{E}$ reaches a clear minimum $d_{E,\mathrm{min}} = d_E(k_\mathrm{min})$ for intermediate values of $k$, at $k_\mathrm{min}$ typically of the order of 9, corresponding to the best match between the shape of the two sets of delays.
+The Euclidean distance between the synchrotron and inverse Compton datasets is shown in Fig.~\ref{fig:ED} for three flares illustrating the different intrinsic delay regimes.
+In all cases (increasing, flat, and decreasing trends), the figure shows that the Euclidean distance $d_{E}$ reaches a clear minimum $d_{E,\mathrm{min}} = d_E(k_\mathrm{min})$ for intermediate values of $k$, at $k_\mathrm{min}$ typically of the order of 9, corresponding to the best match between the shape of the two sets of delays.
 For small $k$ (here $k < 3$), $d_{E}=1$ because the non-zero values of the two sets of delays do not yet overlap.
-As $k$ increases, data sets non-zero values start to overlap and the Euclidean distance gradually shifts away from 1, towards its minimum value.
-Once $k$ increases above $k_\mathrm{min}$, the similarity between the two data sets and their overlapping area start to decrease again and the Euclidean distance slowly tends towards $d_{E} = 1$.
-One can note also that the specific case of "flat trend" (in black), which presents little variation of the delays with the frequency, tends to reduce the sensitivity on the Euclidean distance method, reaching a smooth minimum of $d_{E,\mathrm{min}} \sim 0.42$ at $k \sim 9.2 \equiv k_{\mathrm{min}}$.
+As $k$ increases, datasets of non-zero values start to overlap, and the Euclidean distance gradually shifts away from 1 and towards its minimum value.
+Once $k$ increases above $k_\mathrm{min}$, the similarity between the two datasets and their overlapping area start to decrease again and the Euclidean distance slowly tends towards $d_{E} = 1$.
+We also note that the specific case of flat trend (in black), which presents little variation of the delays with the frequency, tends to reduce the sensitivity on the Euclidean distance method, reaching a smooth minimum of $d_{E,\mathrm{min}} \sim 0.42$ at $k \sim 9.2 \equiv k_{\mathrm{min}}$.
 Euclidean distance functions for the decreasing and increasing trends reach significantly lower values ($d_{E,\mathrm{min}} \sim 0.25$ and $d_{E,\mathrm{min}} \sim 0.20$ respectively) than for the flat trend case.
-This is due to the amplified variation of time delays with the energy, leading to a minimum in the Euclidean distance function which is better defined.
+This is due to the amplified variation of time delays with the energy, leading to a minimum in the Euclidean distance function, which is better defined.